ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 Preliminaries
 =============

-GDB is the most popular debugger for C++ on Unix systems.
+GDB is the most popular debugger for C/C++ on Unix systems.
 It can be used to determine the reason for a crash and track threads.
 It may also be used to add breakpoints in your code to check values in memory a particular points in your software.